viktorstrate/taro-lang/README.md

 let num = @{ 1 + 2 }
 ```

-This code will not compile however, this is because the type of `@{ 1 + 2 }` is evaluated to `Untyped`,
+This code will not compile however, this is because the compiler cannot infer the type of the expression `@{ 1 + 2 }`.
-a special type that can coerce to any other type but a variable is not allowed to be of this type directly.

-Instead the type this value should take must be explicitly stated immediately by explicitly stating the type signature of the variable.
+This can be solved by explicitly stating the type signature of the variable.

 ```
 let num: Number = @{ 1 + 2 }